zhuxinqimac/zhuxinqimac.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a Machine Learning Research Engineer at TikTok.

-I am a Machine Learning Engineer at ROKT, Sydney.
+I was a Machine Learning Engineer at ROKT, working with Mr. Ivan Liu, Dr. Tony Zhao, and Dr. Mustafa Kathawala.

 I was an Applied Scientist Intern at Amazon, working with Dr. Vu Nguyen, Dr. Ajanthan Thalaiyasingam, and Prof. Anton Van Den Hengel.

 I received my Ph.D. degree in Computer Science at the University of Sydney, Australia, supervised by Prof. Dacheng Tao, co-supervised by Dr. Chang Xu.
 Best paper candidate in CVPR 2021.

+I received my B.S. degree in Computer Science (top 2%) in 2018 from Shanghai Jiao Tong University, China.

 My research interest lies in large generative models (language & vision), disentangled representation learning, computer vision, tabular data, and related deep learning applications.

-I received my B.S. degree in Computer Science (top 2%) in 2018 from Shanghai Jiao Tong University, China.

 News
 ======

+- 11/27/2023 I started working as a Machine Learning Research Engineer at TikTok!

-- 02/27/2022 I started working as a Machine Learning Engineer at ROKT!
+- 02/27/2023 I started working as a Machine Learning Engineer at ROKT!

 - 11/19/22 Our paper [ContraFeat: Contrasting Deep Features for Semantic Discovery](https://arxiv.org/abs/2212.07277) has been accepted by AAAI23!